hmazzuchetti/portfolio-be/readme.md

 > express-async-handler: used to connect with mongodb async functions to wait for the mongodb to bring response before doing anything.
 > mongoose: Mongodb framework
 > nodemon: nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected

+## db.js

+Uses mongoose to connect to the desired collection, which in this case is portfolio collection on mongoDB.
+The DB uri is located on the env file